malcprentice/malcprentice.github.io/0-source/Class - Online 1 - basics for online.md

 * If you have problems <a href="mailto:prentice@soka-u.jp">email me</a>
 * If you can't explain, take a screenshot

-# Homework 1: Join Google Classroom
+# Task 1: Join Google Classroom
 * 1) Download the "Google Classroom" app: https://support.google.com/edu/classroom/answer/6118412?hl=ja
 * 2) Sign in
 ** Use your eXXXXXXXX@soka-u.jp address